Iodine and Cancer

 In an epidemiology study, the use of iodised salt in Poland resulted in a marked decline in gastric cancers (7).

-These include fatigue, headaches, muscle cramp, lowered mental capacity, brain fog, dry mouth, dry skin, brittle nails, loss of eyebrow hair, muscle pain, nodules, cysts, fibroids and fibromyalgia.
+In adults, these include fatigue, headaches, muscle cramp, lowered mental capacity, brain fog, dry mouth, dry skin, brittle nails, loss of eyebrow hair, muscle pain, nodules, cysts, fibroids and fibromyalgia.

 One related ‘illness’ - Hashimoto’s thyroiditis - is very complex and self-help with iodine treatment is potentially dangerous.
 Recent studies have shown it to be clinked to Small Intestinal Bacterial Overgrowth or SIBO.
 But then 50% of people with poor thyroid function (Hypothyroidism) were shown in 2007 research to have SIBO.
 Levothyroxine seems to make matters worse according to a 2017 study.
+Iodine may make matters better or worse.
+Probiotics can also make SIBO worse.

 Go to: Understanding the real issues in Hashimoto's